liveahero-wiki/liveahero-wiki.github.io/_charas/isaribi.md

 {% include sidekick-infobox.html stockId=10221 BIO_S01=BIO_S01 %}

 {% include voice-table.html resourceName="isaribi"
+h_gachaResult = "Are ya the one who called me?<br>Ooh, let this Isaribi do it.<br>No matter how big it is, I'll stab through it!" salesStart = "Osha!
+Let's go!" salesEnd = "It's an adequate catch!" battleStart = "So you've come, my prey!
+I'm going to get you all so prepare yourselves!" action = "I got this!" attack = "One Stab!" skill = "It's a match of strength!" special = "We're going to get what we came for today!<br>Big catch!
+Isaribi-style explosive fishing method!" smallDamage = "Agh!" bigDamage = "Very good!" win = "Gahahaha!
+It's a big catch<br>Return! raise the flag! and don't forget to get ready for the party!" lose = "I lay the net at the opposite direction...my intuition have dulled..." assisted = "Thanks!"
 APPRECIATION = "Oh, what do you want to do, boss!<br>Are you tired?
 At that time, it's best to eat and sleep!<br>Don't hesitate to take a good nap after eating  the prey I hauled in today!"
 DAILY = "Boss!
 How're ya doing? <br>Ah?
 Lower my voice?
 I always talk like this!<br>Let's go fishing!
 I'm bored of sittin around!"
 PLAYER = "Boss, you still got energy to burn?<br>You are, so to speak, the captain of this ship and all.<br>We need ya in top form!"